bsnelling9/bsnelling9/README.md

 I am a software developer with a background in mechanical engineering, combining both my engineering experience with my passion for problem-solving and innovation to craft efficient solutions to software challenges.
 I have experience in both front- and back-end development and thrive in applying analytical skills to streamline complex processes and deliver optimal outcomes.
 <br>
 <br>
-I am currently working at Zea as a software engineer.
+I am currently working at Zea as a Software Engineer.
 Using a tech stack of: Typescript/JavaScript, Svelte, Tailwind CSS, Node.js (Fastify), Cypress, PNPM, and Firebase
 <br>
 <p><a href="https://www.credly.com/badges/3a435e50-de8a-44d2-814f-76b4a867926b?source=linked_in_profile">AWS Certified Solutions Architect - Associate</a></p>